Installing SQLite package

 // Insert the three example articles

-db.exec(fs.readFileSync(__dirname + '/sql/sample-articles.sql').toString());
+db.exec(fs.readFileSync(__dirname + '/sql/exemple-articles.sql').toString());

 Reading data